-Remember, the recommended amount for most adults is 1,000 mg per day and increases to 1,200 mg per day for women over 50 and men over 70.
+Remember, the recommended amount for most adults is 1,000 mg per day and increases to 1,200 mg per day for women over age 50 and men over age 70.

-Your body can’t absorb large doses of it at once.
-Experts recommend taking no more than 500 mg at a time in supplement form (1).
+Your body can’t absorb large amounts of it at once.
+Experts recommend taking no more than 500 mg at a time in supplement form (

-This way the calcium is less likely to inhibit the absorption of the zinc, iron and magnesium that you consume in your meal.
+This way, the calcium is less likely to inhibit the absorption of the iron that you consume in your meal.

-Problems include constipation, hypercalcemia, calcium buildup in soft tissues and trouble absorbing iron and zinc (2).
+Problems include constipation, hypercalcemia, calcium buildup in soft tissues, and trouble absorbing iron and zinc (

-Bottom Line: When you’re taking calcium supplements, it’s important to consider the type, amount and whether they may interact with other medications you take.
+When you’re taking calcium supplements, it’s important to consider the type, amount, and whether they may interact with other medications you take.

 One key difference between these types of supplements is the form of calcium they contain.